SammieJay/Hist1900-Memex/docs/Full Annotations/0-Annotation Index.md

 [[Can we write a cultural history of the Internet]] [[@turnerCanWeWrite2017]]
-How interconnectedness and information accesibility affects society and what does it mean?
+How interconnectedness and information accessibility affects society and what does it mean?